apolloclark/packer-aws-base/README.md

-# packer-aws-base
+# packer-aws-beats

-Packer based project for provisioning a "base" image using Ansible remote, and Serverspc, for AWS, or Virtualbox, with Elastic monitoring.
+Packer based project for provisioning a "beats" image with Elastic Beats, using Ansible remote, and Serverspc, for AWS, or Virtualbox.

 ## Requirements